Why a SWEBOK Version 3?

 - Other viewpoints emerge.
-Other Computer Society products—notably the Certified Software Developer Professional (CSDP) exam and the Software Engineering 2004 curriculum guide—offer slightly differing views of the body of knowledge.
+Other Computer Society products—notably the Certified Software Development Professional (CSDP) exam and the Software Engineering 2004 curriculum guide—offer slightly differing views of the body of knowledge.
 So it makes sense to take the opportunity to examine them and better align the SWEBOK Version 3 with them where it makes sense.
 For example, it seems reasonable that there should be a core set of references for these products, so part of the work on the SWEBOK Version 3 will establish that core set.
 The comparison among these efforts has also suggested the need for new knowledge areas and the revision of others.

 - The body of knowledge grows.
 Since 2004, many of the books cited in the first SWEBOK Guide have been revised and new articles have been added to the body of knowledge.
 The SWEBOK Version 3 should account for these changes.

 These factors drive the need for a new version of the SWEBOK Guide.

 More than 1,500 individual comments were received from the professional at large, international community.
 The complete comment resolution report for Version 3.0 may be downloaded here.

 All received comments and new text proposed by the reviewers are in columns C and D. The "Closed" status in column E indicates that the comment has been adjudicated and resolved.